phillipakhn/Machine-Learning/README.md

 jupyter notebook
 ```

-Then open and run `notebook.ipynb` step-by-step.
+Then open and run `notebook.ipynb`